 The material of the harness is padded but durable and it also has 3M reflective lines running around the edges.
 The outside material is waterproof so it is easier to clean and does not soak the water in.
 The harness has strong sewings and Hypalon patches to make it even stronger.

-I am usually not excited for the buckles but the ones on the chest straps are from Duraflex and they not only look cool, but they don’t have a single scratch on them either after months of use which impressive.
+I am usually not excited for the buckles but the Duraflex buckles on the chest straps are not only cool, but they don't have a single scratch on them after months of use which impressive.

 One of the interesting things with this harness is the three leash attachment points: one on the top, one on the chest and one under the dog’s rib cage.
 This latter one is for attaching a long line for tracking and scent training that I haven't seen on other harnesses before.